vtudn/221_bk-mec_web/README.md

 python manage.py runserver
 ```

-Finally, access the application at localhost:8000.
+Then, access the application at localhost:8000.